 > Marianne Chan: Author of the collection All Heathens, winner of the GLCA New Writers Award for Poetry.

 > Shelley Frisch: A literary translator from German to English who has published widely on literature, the political and linguistic dimensions of exile, and translation.

-> Carmen Stephan: A Bavarian-born author of two novels, including Mal Aria, from which the excerpt in AGNI 94 is taken.
+> Carmen Stephan: A Bavarian-born journalist and author of two novels, including Mal Aria, from which the excerpt in AGNI 94 is taken.

 > Che Yeun: A PhD candidate in history of science at Harvard University and a fiction writer whose work has appeared at Granta, Virginia Quarterly Review, and elsewhere.